The Rolling Square AirCard Pro Dual is the best wallet tracker for travel because one card works on both Apple Find My and Google Find Hub.

 Chipolo CARD Spot: Best Set-and-Forget Card for Long Trips

 Chipolo built the CARD Spot around Apple Find My, and the company recommends it specifically for wallets because the credit-card footprint sits flat where a disc tracker bumps.
-In our testing the IPX5 splash rating held up to a rained-on jacket on a Lisbon tram, though we would not call it submersion-proof.
-The speaker is quieter than the UGREEN, but it was still audible from across a hotel room.
+Its IPX5 splash rating handles rain but not submersion, so a rained-on jacket pocket is fine while a soaked bag is not.
+The speaker is quieter than the UGREEN FineTrack, but still loud enough to find across a room.

 What you give up is repairability and Android reach.
 When the sealed battery dies in two years, the whole card is done; Chipolo runs a discounted renewal program, but you still replace the hardware.
 And like the other Find My cards, it goes quiet in regions where few iPhones pass by.
 For a traveler who wants a card that simply works for years with zero maintenance, that is a fair trade.